 Milestone Academy is dedicated to providing a broad, rich, deep and demanding curriculum at levels appropriate to the developmental understanding of our students.
 This has since 2014 been driven via our application across Milestone Academy of our Core Moral Purpose – the first commitment of which is to ‘Provide expertise to deliver a personalised curriculum for each pupil’s learning.
-The curriculum we now deliver, which wa s introduced in 2019, builds on this commitment and is coherently sequenced to meet all pupils’ needs, start points and aspirations for the future, whilst being ambitious for all.
+The curriculum we now deliver, which was introduced in 2019, builds on this commitment and is coherently sequenced to meet all pupils’ needs, start points and aspirations for the future, whilst being ambitious for all.
 Milestone Academy’s curriculum is responsive to pupil’s individual changing needs, with four distinct curriculum pathways (Brook, Stream, River and Waterfall) that pupils may stay within or transition between during their time at school.
 Each curriculum pathway has core elements, which run, throughout the school in addition to elements, which are specific to a Phase within school.
 Communication is fundamental to learning and building relationships; this is central to the curriculum at Milestone Academy and is embedded within it throughout each school day.

 Emotional structure and routine is important to our students and we seek to provide the appropriate level of ‘scaffolding’ to support individuals in their learning of knowledge, understanding and skills, providing the appropriate level of challenge and risk taking in order to develop resilience through, at times, coping with failure.
 Practical and active learning beyond the classroom is essential to all our students and a key aspect of our curriculum, developing the generalisation of skills learnt to other settings, including the local and wider community.
 Positive mental health, physical health, happiness and well-being are central to pupil’s development and progress.
 At Milestone, the curriculum supports this through opportunities to develop passions and interests, an understanding of how to stay healthy, make good choices, and developing a sense of self-worth, esteem and enjoyment of learning.

 Our curriculum approach reflects our respect for each student as an individual, aiming to develop knowledge, understanding and independence through a transdisciplinary theme approached curriculum through the school (excluding Early Years and the Sixth Form).
 These transdisciplinary themes, which focus on areas that go across subject areas, are based on the International Baccalaureate Primary Years Programme.
 Across these key stages, pupils will all focus on the same transdisciplinary theme over a module, around which learning will be planned.
-These are:

 - Who we are